rossi75/WSD4HA/README.md

 If WSD4HA is being restarted, the scanner needs to be restarted also !
 This is due to the fact that the scanner sends out its discovery message only once directly after booting.

 If you want to get added a specific MFD, leave me a wireshark from your windows 7/8/10/10.
-It may be filtered for your scanners IP from the booting process (for registration), half an hour later (for subscription renewal) and while you scan a document (for retrieval processing).
+It may be filtered for your scanners IP and must contain
+- the booting process (for registration)
+- half an hour later (for subscription renewal)
+- scanning a document (for retrieval processing)

-All options that can be seen in the configurations dialog, are non-functional at the moment...
+Sadly, all options that can be seen in the configurations dialog, are non-functional at the moment... (seems I need some help at this point)